jessepav/lacygoill-wiki-backup/vim/debug.md

     EOF
     )

-This allows  you to avoid  writing the vimrc  in a file,  which you would  do by running 2 commands:
+This lets you avoid writing the vimrc in a file, which you would do by running 2
+commands:

     $ cat <<'EOF' >/tmp/vimrc
     cmd1